Moleesh/cart/README.md

 # Cart

-Its a simple Java Sping boot cart application
+Its a simple Java Sping boot cart application.